UniversalDependencies/docs/_sla-pos/PRON.md

 “all women” (feminine), _všechna ujednání_ “all provisions” (neuter).
 Much more rarely, even singular forms can be used, in the sense “all / entire”.

+In UD Czech, 717 instances may be determiners (the heuristic we use: they must agree with their parent in gender and case, and they must not be labeled as subjects—which would mean that the parent is a non-verbal predicate).
-In UD Czech, 1661 instances agree with their parent in case (suggesting that the word functions as a determiner) and 843 instances do not agree.
-However, if we only focus on singular forms, 524 instances do not agree, 205 do agree (and about a half of the agreeing cases are two-pronoun expressions like _to všechno_ “all this” and _kdo/co všechno_ “who/what all”).
+In addition there are 113 instances of two-pronoun expressions like _to všechno_ “all this” and _kdo/co všechno_ “who/what all”,
+where one may argue for a determiner analysis as well.
+This contrasts with the total number of occurrences of lemma _všechen,_
+2520.
-If we limit the search to singular neuters, and exclude the two-pronoun expressions, there are only 8 instances where _všechno_ is a determiner, mostly with mass nouns (_všechno světlo_ “all light”).
+If we limit the search to singular neuters, and exclude the two-pronoun expressions, there are only 8 instances where _všechno_ is a determiner, mostly with mass nouns (_všechno světlo_ “all light”);
+this contrasts with the total number of singual neuter occurrences, 600.

+To summarize, we may want to grant this lemma special treatment.
+At least the singular neuter form, _všechno,_ would deserve the `PRON` tag, unless it occurs in a clearly attributive position.

+It remains to be determined how the cognate words in the other Slavic languages behave.

 * [cs] _všechen, všecek, všichni, všechno, všecko, vše_